 Will Mr Doubler be able to re-engage with life as he steps out of his comfort zone to help others?
 A charming read you won’t want to miss!

-I’m a bit late to the party with this review, as the book came out in January, but I have to say that I couldn’t have started off my year with a better read!
+I read this book when it came out in hardback in January, and I have to say that I couldn’t have started off my year with a better read!
 It kept me enthralled through a long plane trip to Mexico – if you’re by a pool in Cancun, look out for my well-thumbed copy!

 The story introduces us to Doubler, a potato farmer who’s lived as a recluse for many years, and devoted all his time to the growing of the perfect potato.
 He’s determined to achieve fame and recognition in the field, as it were.

 His only companion is his cleaner, Mrs Millwood – but when she goes off sick, Doubler has to reassess his situation.
 She sends her daughter Midge around to galvanise him into action, insisting that he takes her place on the committee of the local animal sanctuary.
 There he comes into contact with the Colonel, Olive, Derek, Paula and Mabel – all lonely oddballs in their own way.

 Summoning up the courage to step out of his comfort zone, Doubler gradually begins to re-engage with the world.